bemasc/risav/draft-xu-ipsecme-risav.md

 4. RFC 6268 - Additional New ASN.1 Modules for the Cryptographic Message Syntax (CMS) and the Public Key Infrastructure Using X.509 (PKIX): https://www.rfc-editor.org/rfc/rfc6268
 -->

 These functions are achieved in two steps.
-First, each participating AS publishes a Signed Object {{!RFC6488}} in its RPKI Repository containing a `RISAVAnnouncement`, which is the only thing that RISAV uses RPKI different from traditional RPKI.
-The ASN.1 formation of `RISAVAnnouncement` is as follows:
+First, each participating AS publishes a Signed Object {{!RFC6488}} in its RPKI Repository containing a `RISAVAnnouncement`.
+(This is the only change that RISAV makes in the RPKI.)
+The ASN.1 form of `RISAVAnnouncement` is as follows:

 ~~~ASN.1
 RISAVAnnouncement ::= SEQUENCE {